Last updated: June 2026

 How to Host With a Custom Question Set

-Navigate to “My Sets” and either build a set from scratch using the set creator, or import questions from a Google Form or CSV file.
+Go to “My Sets” and either build a set from scratch in the set creator, or import questions from a Google Form, a Quizlet URL, or a CSV file.
+New in 2026, you can also generate a full set with AI through the free Khanmigo integration — pick a grade and topic and it drafts the questions for you.
 Once saved, the set appears on your dashboard and you can host it following the same six steps above.
 Custom sets let you align every question to your specific curriculum, which is where Blooket’s real value for educators becomes clear.

 Choosing the Right Game Mode as a Blooket Host

 The mode you pick shapes the entire student experience.
 Each mode has a different competitive mechanic, and choosing the wrong one for your class can flatten engagement or create unnecessary chaos.
-Here is an honest breakdown of the most-used modes and when to pick each one.
+Here’s an honest breakdown of the most-used live modes and when to pick each one.

 Gold Quest

 The original Blooket mode.
 Students answer questions to earn gold, and between questions they can steal gold from each other using random power-ups.
-It is chaotic in the best way — even a student who misses several questions can steal their way back to the top.
+It’s chaotic in the best way — even a student who misses several questions can steal their way back to the top.

 Gold Quest works well for short review sessions of 10 to 15 minutes and classes that enjoy a competitive edge.
-I found that Gold Quest keeps high-achieving and lower-achieving students engaged longer than straightforward point-based modes, because the randomness of gold stealing keeps scores volatile until the final seconds.
+I found that it keeps high-achieving and lower-achieving students engaged longer than straightforward point-based modes, because the randomness of gold stealing keeps scores volatile until the final seconds.

 Tower Defense

-Students answer questions to earn coins, then spend those coins to place defensive towers that protect against waves of enemies.
-It is a strategy layer on top of the quiz mechanic.
-Tower Defense works well for longer sessions of 20 to 30 minutes and with classes that enjoy game strategy.
+Students answer questions to earn energy, then spend it to place defensive towers that hold off waves of enemies.
+It’s a strategy layer on top of the quiz mechanic.
+Tower Defense suits longer sessions of 20 to 30 minutes and classes that enjoy game strategy.
 The cooperative version, Tower Defense Team, is excellent for reducing individual performance anxiety because the class works together rather than against each other.

 Racing

 Pure speed: students answer correctly to accelerate their character across a track.
 The first to finish wins.
 Racing is low-complexity and great for younger students or quick warm-up rounds.
-There is no strategy layer — just accuracy and speed.
-Use it when you want a clean, simple session with minimal setup overhead.
+There’s no strategy layer — just accuracy and speed.
+Use it when you want a clean, simple session with minimal setup.

 Café

 Students run a virtual café, earning customer tips by answering correctly and reinvesting earnings into upgrades.
-Café is slower-paced and suits students who prefer a management game aesthetic.
+Café is slower-paced and suits students who prefer a management-game feel.
 It generates less noise and competition pressure than Gold Quest, which makes it a better option for classes that tend to get too intensely competitive.

 Factory and Fishing Frenzy